Colstuwjx/awx-go/README.md

 # awx-go
-AWS SDK for the Go programming language.
+AWX SDK for the Go programming language.